View Today's Schedule

 The Museum’s Strategic Projects Group provides education and public outreach for the Center, as well as science communication workshops and coaching for its students.
 CIQM co-sponsors the Museum’s annual NanoDays with a Quantum Leap, the Quantum Matters™ Science Communication Competition, The Amazing Nano Brothers Juggling Show, Museum presentations, the NanoNerds YouTube Channel, and films and podcasts on quantum science and technology

 CIQM’s director and principal investigator is Robert Westervelt at Harvard University.
-Carol Lynn Alpert is CIQM co-PI and co-director at the Museum of Science (MOS).
-Gary Harris is CIQM co-PI and co-director at Howard University.
+Carol Lynn Alpert is CIQM co-PI and co-director, based at the Museum of Science (MOS).
+Gary Harris and Tina Brower-Thomas are CIQM co-PIs and co-directors at Howard University.
 Raymond Ashoori is CIQM co-director and co-PI at MIT.
-Karine Thate serves as CIQM Program Manager at MOS.
-Author and illustrator David Macaulay joins the MOS CIQM team in its quest to visualize the structure and function of quantum materials.
-Macaulay designed the CIQM logo, in collaboration with the MOS CIQM team and CIQM faculty.
+Megan Litwhiler serves as CIQM Program Manager at MOS.
+Author and illustrator David Macaulay designed the CIQM logo, in collaboration with the MOS CIQM team and CIQM faculty.

 Support provided by NSF DMR 1231319, through a sub-award from Harvard.

 Support provided by